South American Peppers by Aji Type, Region, and Use

 Species Breakdown

 South America peppers span multiple Capsicum species.
-Each species has distinct characteristics — learn more in our species profiles below.
+Each species has distinct characteristics, which the profiles below explain in detail.

 Heat Level Distribution